nickstanley574/nickstanley574/README.md

 I'm Nick.
 I'm into building automated platforms and workflows that help organizations deliver reliable, secure software.
 I am an adventurer who loves to explore and understand the world around me, from something as simple as walking a new local trail to scuba diving the Great Barrier Reef.

 - 🔭 I’m currently working on the Backstop Solutions SaaS suite leading the Platform (DevOps) Team.
-- 🌱 I’m currently exploring Terraform, AWS EKS, and AWS ECS.
+- 🌱 I’m currently exploring Terraform, kubernetes (AWS EKS), and AWS ECS.
 - 🌟 In my free time I enjoy building QLI items for my home like a custom pots and pans organizer.
 - 😸 Fun fact: Wombat poop is cube-shaped.
 Oh, and about me ...
 I once flew in an airplane powered by a lawn mower engine!